-- Accidents involving only slight injury or property damage of less than \$2,000.00 - Accidents which did not directly involve a vessel, its equipment, or its appendages - (3) A person dies, is injured, or is missing as a result of suicide or assault by another person or persons while aboard a vessel. - (4) A person dies, or is injured from natural causes while aboard a vessel where the vessel did not contribute to the casualty. - (5) A person dies, is injured, or is missing as a result of swimming to retrieve an object or a vessel that is adrift from its mooring or dock, having departed from a place of inherent safety, such as the shore or pier. - (6) A person dies, is inured or is missing as a result of jumping, diving, or swimming for pleasure from an anchored, moored or docked vessel. - (7) Property damage occurs or a person dies, is injured, or is missing while preparing a vessel for launching or retrieving and the vessel is not on the water and capable / read for its intended use. - (8) Property damage occurs or a person dies, is injured, or is missing as a result of a fire on shore or a pier that spreads to a vessel or vessels. - Accidents occurring on private ponds - (10) Accidents involving commercial activity
+- Accidents involving only slight injury or property damage of less than \$2,000.00 - Accidents which did not directly involve a vessel, its equipment, or its appendages - (3) A person dies, is injured, or is missing as a result of suicide or assault by another person or persons while aboard a vessel. - (4) A person dies or is injured from natural causes while aboard a vessel where the vessel did not contribute to the casualty. - (5) A person dies, is injured, or is missing as a result of jumping, diving, or swimming for pleasure from an anchored, moored or docked vessel. - (6) A person dies, is injured, or is missing as a result of swimming to retrieve an object or a vessel that is adrift from its mooring or dock, having departed from a place of inherent safety, such as the shore or pier. - (7) Property damage occurs or a person dies, is injured, or is missing while preparing a vessel for launching or retrieving and the vessel is not on the water and capable / ready for its intended use. - (8) Property damage occurs or a person dies, is injured, or is missing as a result of a fire on shore or a pier that spreads to a vessel or vessels. - Accidents occurring on private ponds - (10) Accidents involving commercial activity